-Commissioner Tomkins asked if the palm tree being removed because its where the garage or ADU or is being placed.
+Commissioner Tomkins asked if the palm tree is being removed because it is located where the garage or ADU is being placed.

-Mr. Kercheval it in the footprint.
+Mr. Kercheval replied it is in the footprint.

 Motion by Commissioner Gomez, seconded by Chair Martin carried by a unanimous vote of the members present (6-0-0-1), to approve Major Certificate of Appropriateness (MAJCOA 11378-2019) to allow the construction of a new 360 square foot garage and a request to remove a Mexican Fan Palm tree located in the rear yard.
 The proposed project includes a new, two-story 1,200 square foot accessory dwelling unit (approved under a separate ministerial permit) on a property with a contributing single-family residence located within the Hacienda Park Historic District in the R-1 7,200 zone, located at 490 Preciado Street.